 Where’s your dream vacation?
-Do you want to tarvel to Japan, South Korea, New York, Los Angeles, Miami, London, Rome or France?
+Do you want to travel to Japan, South Korea, New York, Los Angeles, Miami, London, Rome, or France?

 Well, that dream can most of the time out of reach for most Filipino travelers.
-The main problem is that some of the most visited countries has very difficult visa prerequisites.
+The major problem with popular tourist destination countries has very difficult visa prerequisites.

-Trying to apply for a visa can be challenging and expensive.
-You won’t be able to recover your expense in case your visa get denied.
+Trying to apply for a visa can be a challenge and expensive.
+You won’t be able to recover your expense in case your visa gets denied.

 The Filipino traveler’s best course of action is to look for countries where they can travel, Visa-free!